Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 - Inconsistency of carafe/hotplate fit

-The BT is able to provide that quick coffee without sacrificing an inch or drop in the way of quality.
+The Classic Thermal is able to provide that quick coffee without sacrificing an inch or drop in the way of quality.
 Its spray head works to extract flavor from the coffee grounds evenly as it pours out, resulting in a consistent flavor that’s as good months and years into service as it was the first day you plugged it in.

-The BT Velocity’s signature feature is its good thermal carafe, which keeps your coffee hotter longer.
+Of course, its signature feature is its good thermal carafe, which keeps your coffee hotter longer.
 It will keep coffee hot for about two hours after you brew it, so if you’re busy racing around the house getting things done but don’t want to worry about your coffee getting cold, this is a good option.

 Still, as every fairytale will tell you, “It’s what’s inside that counts,” and that’s certainly true when it comes to coffee makers.
 With its great speed and ability to keep coffee hotter for longer, this model can make your morning coffee feel like a magical potion to wake you from your doldrums.